 - Highlight organisations offering practical skills on money management

 Our hope is to see individuals, families and society transformed about social issues such as materialism, indebtedness, crime, corruption, overspending and job creation.

 How can I follow the campaign?

-- Make use of Heartlines resources for youth, civic society, Christian and faith-based organisations to start a conversation about values and money
+- Make use of Heartlines resources to start a conversation about values and money

 - Join the conversation on our Nothing for Mahala page